Deepika Padukone celebrates 12 years of 'Love Aaj Kal' | Entertainment

 - India

-In 2020, Ali directed a contemporary take on the film with a similar theme of two love stories - one set in Udaipur in the early 90s and the other in modern-day Delhi.

-The movie, featuring actors Kartik Aaryan and Sara Ali Khan, received a lukewarm response.
+Apart from the undeniable chemistry of Deepika and Saif, the chartbuster soundtracks by Pritam caught people's fancy.
+In 2020, Imtiaz directed a new version of the film with a similar theme of two love stories - one set in Udaipur in the early 90s and the other in modern-day Delhi.
+However, the movie, featuring actors Kartik Aaryan and Sara Ali Khan, received a lukewarm response.
+(ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)